Aug 17, 2021 | Hotel Marketing | Reading Time: 13 minutes

 2.4.
 Email Marketing

 Even with so many different communication channels, email still is the major channel for hotels and should be included in your marketing strategy to attract guests.
 Through email, you can promote offers to a selected audience, and strengthen your relationship with frequent guests.

 Another advantage of including emails in your strategy is that you can access a lot of important data of your potential guests.
 And this data is what can help you to strategize your entire business.

 Dealing with your inbox might be a challenge though.
-In the hotel world, a new email pops up every second: a request about some forgotten item, quotations questions, and even complaints.
-Everything goes through the email.
+In the hotel world, a new email pops up every second: a request about some forgotten item, quotations, general questions, and even complaints.
+Everything goes through email.

-However, answering emails take time and productivity of the staff and impacts significantly the guest experience.
-Time response is key for guest satisfaction and to stand out in the market.
+However, answering emails takes time and productivity away from the staff and significantly impacts the guest experience.
+Timely responses are key to guest satisfaction and make you stand out in the market.

-Answering your emails well and fast may give you a competitive advantage when travelers are deciding where to stay.
+Answering your emails quickly and efficiently gives you a competitive advantage when travelers are deciding where to stay.